davestewart/davestewart-content/content/products/control-space/index.md

 There are even more exciting new features in the pipeline and we can't wait to share them with you!

-Control Space is currently invite only, but you can sign-up using the website link on the right.
+Control Space is currently invite only, but you can sign-up [here](https://controlspace.app).

 ## Links